Robert Kratky: Radio and Television

 After dropping out of school, the winner of the Salzburg State Speech Competition began working at Radio Salzburg.
 After his first appearances as a presenter on the Ö3 youth magazine program ZickZack, he was discovered by the ORF radio station Ö3 and has been presenting the Ö3-Wecker program ever since, initially as a substitute for Hary Raithofer, and then taking over as the main presenter after Raithofer's departure.
 Before being appointed main presenter of the Ö3-Wecker, Kratky had been working as a head writer, producer, reporter, and designer since 1991, creating comedies such as "Vignettenman", "Mikromann" and "Oma Raithofer & Opa Kratky", which were broadcast for several years to great public acclaim and in some cases achieved cult status.

 He hosted the adapted BBC television format Austria's Worst Drivers on ORF television, as well as the Austrian entries for the 2011 Song Contest in the final show Düsseldorf wir kommen! and the preliminary round for the 2012 Song Contest.
 From October to December 2011, Kratky hosted ten episodes of his weekly Friday evening personality talk show Kratky, broadcast on ORF eins.
-On November 22, 2013, he hosted the official year-in-review show 2013 Backstage, and in December 2014, he hosted the ORF year-in-review show, both on ORF eins.
+On 22 November 2013, he hosted the official year-in-review show 2013 Backstage, and in December 2014, he hosted the ORF year-in-review show, both on ORF eins.

-From December 19 to 24, 2014, Kratky, together with Gabi Hiller and Andi Knoll, hosted the live broadcast of the Ö3-Weihnachtswunder (Ö3 Christmas Miracle) for the first time, presenting non-stop for a total of 5 days, or 120 hours, from a glass container called the Ö3-Wunschhütte on Salzburg's Kapitelplatz, in aid of "Licht ins Dunkel".
+From 19 to 24 December 2014, Kratky, together with Gabi Hiller and Andi Knoll, hosted the live broadcast of the Ö3-Weihnachtswunder (Ö3 Christmas Miracle) for the first time, presenting non-stop for a total of 5 days, or 120 hours, from a glass container called the Ö3-Wunschhütte on Salzburg's Kapitelplatz, in aid of "Licht ins Dunkel".
 Together with Gabi Hiller and Andi Knoll, he hosted the Ö3-Weihnachtswunder for ten consecutive years until 2023.